Izumi0XD/CYBER_SECURITY_NOTES/DAY_03/README.md

  ## ◙ Bitdefender
    : Bitdefender is a cybersecurity leader delivering best-in-class threat prevention, detection, and response solutions worldwide.
 Bitdefender provides cybersecurity solutions with leading security efficacy, performance and ease of use to small and medium businesses, mid-market enterprises and consumers.

+# ♦ SPIDERFOOT
+   : SpiderFoot can be used offensively (e.g. in a red team exercise or penetration test) for reconnaissance of your target or defensively to ***gather information*** about what you or your organisation might have exposed over the Internet.
+You can target the following entities in a SpiderFoot scan: IP address.